← Gallery Vocal separation — two methods on a real mix

 Vocal separation — REPET-SIM (nn_filter) vs pleco's fingerprint method, on a real vocal mix

 A. REPET-SIM (repetition-based separation, unsupervised): decompose.nn_filter(|STFT|, median, cosine, width=2 s) → element-min with S → decompose.softmask (margins 2/10, power 2) → istft with the mixture phase.
 It models the repeating background and treats the non-repeating residue as foreground.
-B. Fingerprint (pleco flagship, supervised — it is given the true vocal's fingerprints): processAudioToFingerprintsoptimizeEqCurvesreconstructVocal.
+B. Fingerprint (pleco's stem-guided matching pipeline, supervised — it is given the true vocal's fingerprints): processAudioToFingerprintsoptimizeEqCurvesreconstructVocal.

 Honest framing: both are pure DSP — no trained model, no weights, no GPU.
 On real dense material the unsupervised REPET-SIM baseline recovers the vocal weakly (it needs enough background repetition, and dense percussion leaks through); the supervised fingerprint method — handed the true vocal as a target — wins clearly, as it should.
 All correlations are measured against the real stems and reported below, nothing hidden.
 (Metric: time-domain Pearson correlation; the mix ≈ vocal + instrumental so this is meaningful.)